crackthecodeabhi/kreds/README.md

 Kreds is compatible with redis 6.x.x and above.

+## Documentation
+You can find the user guide and documentation [here](https://crackthecodeabhi.github.io/kreds)

 ## So what can I do with Kreds?

 All the following redis features are supported: